Dan Senor: Personal life

 In April 2006, Senor married Campbell Brown, editor in chief of The 74, a nonprofit education news website, who was then weekend anchor of Today on NBC and host of Campbell Brown, formerly on CNN.
-They have two children.
+They have two sons, one born in 2007 and the other in 2009.
 His father-in-law is former Louisiana Insurance Commissioner and Secretary of State James H. Brown, a Democrat.
 His mother remains a resident of Toronto.